guenchi/Darkart/manual/python.md

 Covert a Scheme's List and Vector to Python's List and Tuple.

-The type function will be: int float or str.
+The type function will be: int* float* or str*.

+If there is no specific type transfer function, the program will automatically check the type, but it is more efficient when specifying the type.

 Exemple:
 ```scheme